EU will restrict visas for states not taking back migrants

-BRUSSELS The European Union states decided on Friday to restrict visas for foreign countries that refuse to take back their nationals who have no right of asylum in Europe.
+BRUSSELS (Reuters) - The European Union states decided on Friday to restrict visas for foreign countries that refuse to take back their nationals who have no right of asylum in Europe.

 The EU is cracking down on immigration following a spike in arrivals across the Mediterranean since 2014.